What to know about red meat and breast cancer risk

 Look for realistic areas to adjust

 For example, if you’re having a hamburger for lunch, try a turkey or chicken breast sandwich.
-As you get used to eating less red and processed meat over time, you might find that you don’t miss it.
+As you get used to eating less red or processed meat over time, you might find that you don’t miss it.

 Article sources open article sources